 But there was one particular day that stands out in my memory: It was a sunny afternoon a couple of weeks after Yagan’s birth; 3 women friends and their children came to visit at the same time, which wasn’t planned but it was just so lovely!
 Washing up was being done, laundry was being folded, corn-bread was being heated up and served with lashings of butter.
 The house was filled with laughter and stories of parenthood—the joys and the challenges.
 We ruminated on the giant gap in postpartum care and the unrealistic expectations that women and society place on mothers to get back into the world; to work and to their fitness regimes as if it’s a competition.
 Meanwhile our children ran about in the yard, climbing trees, making tea parties and playing music.
 It was completely chaotic, the house was a mess of toys and food… and I loved every minute!
 This is the village experience; this is urban tribal life and I only wish every day could be like this.

-After everyone left and it was just me and my two boys again, I reflected on what a huge effort it had been for these women and children to visit us; to make us food, get organized and into their cars, to travel and spend the day with me, navigating nap times and their own duties of parenting young children.
+After everyone left and it was just me and my two boys again, I reflected on what a huge effort it had been for these women and children to visit us; to make us food, get organised and into their cars, to travel and spend the day with me, navigating nap times and their own duties of parenting young children.
 I am so grateful for their efforts, because the love they showed me lifted me up in heart and soul.